cvanaret/Uno/README.md

 ## What is Uno?

-### Goal

-Uno (Unifying Nonlinear Optimization) is a C++ library aiming at unifying methods for solving nonlinearly constrained optimization problems of the form:
+Uno (Unifying Nonlinear Optimization) is a C++ library that unifies methods for solving nonlinearly constrained optimization problems of the form:

 ```
    min     f(x)